ccb-hms/nhanes-exploration/ambiguous-numeric.md

 [1] 403
 ```

-These are too many tables to list, though we could do so as follows:
+These are too many tables to list (many with multiple variables), though
+we could do so as follows:

 ``` r
 for (t in tables[!exec_error & !no_codebook]) {